 - Upgrade a technology platform or work out why an upgrade didn’t work 100%.
 These can be mountains to climb with the complexity of operation system environments we now use.

 - Doing design for something that has not been done before.
-This is so different to reusing an approach previously done before and simply changing the parameters.
+This is so different to reusing an approach previously done and simply changing the parameters.
 It is a deep-thinking process which is also creative and can be risky.
 Odd as this may seem, not many people design, and very, very few do systems design where the macro environment is fully considered as part of this deep thinking.
-In many respects, design is solving a complex problem, if the designer understands how the design is to help the business overall.
+In many respects, design is solving a complex problem, if the designer understands how the design is to help the business.

 - Reducing the number of nuisances alarms an operator has to face and improving the quality of alarm notifications.
 Solving these types of problems is just as much about process improvement as technology configuration.
-So many operators suffer poorly operating systems because there was not master plan one alarm and event management.
+So many operators suffer poorly operating systems because there was no master plan for alarm and event management.
 Out of the box, this is usually a disaster (a problem) for someone to solve.

 - Decide which technology to use for a particular application.
 This may include RTUs, PLCs, SCADA, Advanced Software applications, IoT devices, protocols, telecommunications devices and ICT infrastructure.
 Cloud technology is becoming more popular, is great for some, and not permitted by others.
-Sometimes a hybrid model is the “”right”” solution.
+Sometimes a hybrid model is the “right” solution.

 Our wider challenge is overcoming business constraints through intelligent technology solutions without using technology for the sake of it.
 Keeping up with all the technology trends might be cool but being on the bleeding edge of technology can end up being a pointless and uncomfortable place to be.
-Foresight rather than oversight means a holistic design not just bleeding edge technology.
+Foresight rather than oversight means a holistic design, not just bleeding edge technology.
 Being able to see the whole picture is important to us.